+Written submissions.
 Pursuant to section 207.61 of the Commission's rules, each interested party response to this notice must provide the information specified below.
-The deadline for filing such responses is April 20, 1999.
+The deadline for filing such responses is September 22, 2008.
 Pursuant to section 207.62(b) of the Commission's rules, eligible parties (as specified in Commission rule 207.62(b)(1)) may also file comments concerning the adequacy of responses to the notice of institution and whether the Commission should conduct expedited or full reviews.
-The deadline for filing such comments is May 13, 1999.
-All written submissions must conform with the provisions of sections 201.8 and 207.3 of the Commission's rules and any submissions that contain BPI must also conform with the requirements of sections 201.6 and 207.7 of the

-Commission's rules.
-The Commission's rules do not authorize filing of submissions with the Secretary by facsimile or electronic means.
+The deadline for filing such comments is October 15, 2008.
+All written submissions must conform with the provisions of sections 201.8 and 207.3 of the Commission's rules and any submissions that contain BPI must also conform with the requirements of sections 201.6 and 207.7 of the Commission's rules.
+The Commission's rules do not authorize filing of submissions with the Secretary by facsimile or electronic means, except to the extent permitted by section 201.8 of the Commission's rules, as amended, 67 FR 68036 (November 8, 2002).
 Also, in accordance with sections 201.16(c) and 207.3 of the Commission's rules, each document filed by a party to the reviews must be served on all other parties to the reviews (as identified by either the public or APO service list as appropriate), and a certificate of service must accompany the document (if you are not a party to the reviews you do not need to serve your response).